brannerchinese/stockscrape/README.md

 Principal Contents
 ------------------

-`stockscrape32.py`: Version for Python 3.2 only.
+`stockscrape.py`: Version for Python 3.2 only.

 `OUTPUT/`: where output file, `stock_report.tex` is saved.
 Note that this file needs to be compiled with LaTeX in order to be usable.
+The LaTeX output file `stock_report.pdf` will normally be found here as well.

 `CODE/`: contains `.tex` templates for beginning and end of output file.